What is Hip Preservation?

 In your child's follow-up Hip Preservation appointments, your care team will continue to monitor the health of your child's hip joint.
 Further observation, especially following a surgical procedure, may be necessary as your child continues to grow.

 Full Spectrum Diagnostic Testing

-Our specially trained pediatric orthopedic surgeons use the latest diagnostic techniques in their evaluation of your child’s hip needs.
-Tests may include ultrasound, arthrography, magnetic resonance imaging (MRI), gait analysis, and EOS low-dose x-ray imaging.
-The EOS provides 3D analyses to assist our orthopedic surgeons in understanding the source of your child’s hip pain and optimizing treatment.
+Our specially trained pediatric orthopedic surgeons use the latest diagnostic techniques to evaluate your child’s hip needs.
+Tests may include ultrasound, arthrography, magnetic resonance imaging (MRI), gait analysis, CT scan and EOS low-dose x-ray imaging.
+Many of these imaging tests provide 3D modeling to assist our orthopedic surgeons in understanding the source of your child’s hip pain and optimizing treatment.

 Hip Preservation Treatments and Procedures

-In some instances, joint preservation of the hip can be achieved without surgery.
-When the joints are stable enough to recover on their own without the risk of displacement, they can be rested for a certain period of time, allowing them to heal naturally.
-Crutches or a cane may also be used to help unload an affected joint as it heals.
+In some cases, hip surgery is not needed.
+When the joints are stable enough to recover on their own without the risk of displacement, they can be rested for a certain time, allowing them to heal naturally.
+A person can also use crutches or a cane to help unload an affected joint as it heals.

-Other nonsurgical recommendations may be right for your child, including:
+Other nonsurgical recommendations may be suitable for your child, including: